GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     Note: collaborators must also have Google Cloud Platform accounts.

-1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website.
+1. Change the Cloud Storage photo bucket permissions to make it publicly readable so that the photos may be viewed on your website.
 To do this, you'll need to [make your bucket data public](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).
 1. Create another bucket with `Multi-Regional` or `Regional` storage.
 This